David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * High-tech weapons have limitations: high costs, dependence on terrain, weather, and human factors; they cannot replace the combined strength of a people's war.
 * Political and spiritual potential is the decisive factor for victory in a war to protect the Fatherland, even when the adversary uses high-tech weapons.

+**Allegation:** Distorts that Vietnam is engaging in an "arms race", creating threats to regional peace; claims defense spending contradicts the peaceful defense policy.
+* Vietnam's defense policy is peace and self-defense; strengthening defense potential is a legitimate right to protect the Fatherland "early and from afar".
+* Defense investment is proportional to economic development and security requirements, not to threaten any country.
+* Vietnam consistently opposes arms races; defense capabilities are solely for self-defense and safeguarding national sovereignty.

 **8. On Civil Society:**

 **Allegation:** Promotes "civil society" according to Western criteria, viewing it as a counter-weight force to the State; exploits non-governmental organizations (NGOs) and associations to oppose the regime.